A pre-application meeting is an opportunity for you to discuss your proposed project with Council staff.

 This service is primarily focused on the central city to help development but significant projects outside this area can also be supported.
 Find out more about Partnership Approvals services.

-This is best achieved by arranging a pre-application meeting so the details can be discussed and confirmed from the start to how the building work can be effectively staged.
+This is best achieved by arranging a pre-application meeting so details can be discussed and confirmed from the start to determine how the building work can be effectively staged.

-A free 2 hour consultation is available to learn how to make your building or renovation more eco-friendly.
-We can arrange an advisor to attend your pre-application meeting or they can come to your home, site or office.
+A free two-hour consultation is available to learn how to make your building or renovation more eco-friendly.
+We can arrange an advisor to attend your pre-application meeting or visit your home, site or office.
 Find out more about Eco design advice.

-Please allow a minimum of 5 - 8 working days lead time when requesting a pre-application meeting.
+Please allow a minimum of five to ten working days lead time when requesting a pre-application meeting.

 Please follow these three steps: